-The Board held nine meetings in 2003.
-Each director attended at least 75% of the meetings of the Board held in 2003 and meetings held by all committees of the Board on which such director served during the period that the director so served in 2003.
+The Board held twelve meetings in 2004.
+Each director attended at least 92% of the meetings of the Board held in 2004 and meetings held by all committees of the Board on which such director served during the period that the director so served in 2004.

 Directors are expected to attend the Company's annual meeting of stockholders each year.
-The Annual Meeting will be the Company's first annual meeting of stockholders.
+At the 2004 annual meeting of stockholders, five directors were in attendance in person and two directors were in attendance by telephone.